Find out if you need to use the UKCA marking and how to use it.

 - if you reduce or enlarge the size of your marking, the letters forming the UKCA marking must be in proportion to the version set out below

-- the UKCA marking is at least 5mm in height – unless a different minimum dimension is specified in the relevant legislation
+- the UKCA marking is at least 5mm in height for the whole logo, not individual letters – unless a different minimum dimension is specified in the relevant legislation

 - the UKCA marking is easily visible, legible (from 1 January 2023 it must be permanently attached)